soham1826/vercel2.0-with-100xdevs/README.md

 ## Usage

-To use Vercel 2.0, follow these steps:
+To use FastPloy, follow these steps:

 1. Clone the repository locally.
 2. Configure AWS S3 credentials and Redis connection settings as required.